patrickhuber/component-model/design/mvp/Explainer.md

 instantiation.
 How this works is described in the [start definitions](#start-definitions) section.

+The component-level definition of `name` captures several bits of high-level semantic information that allows bindings generators to generate more idiomatic bindings in their target language.
+Having this structured data encoded as a plain string provides a single canonical name for use in tools and language-agnostic contexts, without requiring each to invent its own custom interpretation which would likely lead to inconsistencies followed by a need to canonicalize.

+At the top-level, a `name` allows functions to be annotated as being constructors, methods or static functions of some aggregate (such as a class).
+In each of these cases, the first `label` is the name of the aggregate and the second `label` is the field-name of the function in that aggregate (for constructors, the name is synthesized according to langauge conventions).
+For example, a function named `[method]C.foo` could be bound in C++ to a member function `foo` in a class `C`.
+The JS API [below](#JS-API) describes how the native JavaScript bindings could look.
+Validation described in [Binary.md](Binary.md) inspects the contents of `name` and ensures that the function has a compatible signature.

-The component-level definition of `name` above corresponds to [kebab case].
+The `label`s inside a `name` are required to have [kebab case].
 The reason for this particular form of casing is to unambiguously separate words and acronyms (represented as all-caps words) so that source language bindings can convert a `name` into the idiomatic casing of that language.
 (Indeed, because hyphens are often invalid in identifiers, kebab case practically forces language bindings to make such a conversion.)
-For example, the `name` `is-XML` could be mapped to `isXML`, `IsXml` or `is_XML`, depending on the target language.
+For example, the `label` `is-XML` could be mapped to `isXML`, `IsXml` or `is_XML`, depending on the target language.
 The highly-restricted character set ensures that capitalization is trivial and does not require consulting Unicode tables.
-Having this structured data encoded as a plain string provides a single canonical name for use in tools and language-agnostic contexts, without requiring each to invent its own custom interpretation.
-While the use of `name` above is mostly for internal wiring, `name` is used in a number of productions below that are developer-facing and imply bindings generation.

 To see a non-trivial example of component instantiation, we'll first need to introduce a few other definitions below that allow components to import, define